obfuscatedgenerated/ture-web/SETUP.md

 npm run publish
 ```

+Make sure the CNAME in the publish script is the one you wish to use, or omit it to use the default GitHub Pages domain

 Note: if you have enabled the included GitHub Action `Deploy from main`, you won't need to do this manually.
 Changes to main will be automatically deployed to GitHub Pages.